Managing stress may be key to improving health and reducing risk of cardiovascular disease over a lifetime.

 “Better sleep hygiene is critical in management of stress and promotion of heart health,” he said.
 Some of his advice for getting better sleep includes keeping bedrooms cool, dark and quiet; not exercising close to bedtime; and avoiding eating or drinking in the hours before bedtime, especially alcohol and foods high in fat or sugar.

-Mindful meditation, deep breathing and yoga may be beneficial in combatting stress as well.
+Mindful meditation, deep breathing and yoga may be beneficial in combating stress as well.

 Exercise is another way to ease stress and improve mood.
 The Physical Activity Guidelines for Americans recommend adults do at least 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous-intensity activity per week (or a combination of the two).
 In addition, at least two days of muscle-strengthening activities per week are recommended.
 Regular exercise helps to lower blood pressure and combat other cardiovascular disease risk factors.